 Let’s face it.
-If you want to establish a compelling online presence in the healthcare realm in 2020, you won’t draw in readers with bland, just-the-facts health information.
-A new mom worried about baby’s rash or a weekend warrior coping with a shoulder strain will probably go straight to the established big players (think: WebMD) for basic health information.
+If you want to establish a compelling online presence in the healthcare realm today, you won’t draw in readers with bland, just-the-facts health information.
+A new mom worried about her baby’s rash or a weekend warrior coping with a shoulder strain will probably go straight to the established big players (think: WebMD) for basic health information.
 So let them.
 Rather than devoting your time, resources, and money to posts about the signs of a heart attack or the dangers of smoking, look for ways to stand out that are true to your brand.

 I advise our clients to start by doing a “personality” inventory and identifying what makes your practice or organization unique.
 Perhaps you are super-committed to patient-centered care and great doctor/patient communication.
 Maybe you’re on the vanguard of the value-centered care movement, with a premium on prevention and patient satisfaction.
 Or you might be carving out a niche for responsiveness by guaranteeing same-day appointments and 24-hour access to physicians.
 Pinpoint what makes your brand notable and then build your online marketing presence around those attributes.

 So how exactly does this play out?
 Let’s say you really want to highlight the friendliness and accessibility of your doctors.
-Then you’d aim for first-person blogposts and videos that capture each doctor’s unique voice.
+Then you’d aim for first-person blog posts and videos that capture each doctor’s unique voice.
 Dr. X, an internist, could share her favorite heart healthy soup recipe and relate the five steps she takes to keep her blood pressure in control.
 Or maybe your well-loved pediatrician Dr. M offers tips for packing healthy lunches, in a blogpost about preventing diabetes in children.

 There are major health stories breaking every day, in the form of headline-grabbing new findings and breakthroughs.
 But the news cycle is a short one.
 Identify your medical experts in advance so you can jump on trending stories with your organization’s expert perspective.
 Whatever the health story du jour — be it vaping-related injuries and deaths among teenagers or the rise in suicide rates among the middle-aged — you can capitalize on patient interest if you move quickly to publish your unique take on it.